 One of the things that Filipinos are most known for is our strong family ties.
-Children often stay close in contact with their parents even after they get married and have a family of their own.
+Children often stay in close contact with their parents even after they get married and have a family of their own.
 They check if their senior parents need anything and are often worried about their physical health.
 But aside from their physical health, addressing mental health concerns in older adults should also be a priority.
 How can you help seniors establish trauma coping skills?

 Common Causes of Stress in Older Adults